Diffusion-Based Audio Inpainting: A DIFFUSION MODEL FOR AUDIO INPAINTING

-where $\sigma_\text{min}$ and $\sigma_\text{max}$ are, respectively, the minimum and maximum noise levels, $i$ is the discretization index, and $\rho$ is a parameter controlling the warping of the schedule, with higher values of $\rho$ representing more steps at lower noise levels.
+where $0\leq i\leq T-1$ is the discretization index, $\sigma_\text{min}$ and $\sigma_\text{max}$ are, respectively, the minimum and maximum noise levels, and $\rho$ is a parameter controlling the warping of the schedule, with higher values of $\rho$ representing more steps at lower noise levels.
 As in \cite{moliner2022solving}, we choose $\sigma_\text{min}=10^{-4}$, $\sigma_\text{max}=1$, and $\rho=13$.
 The number of steps $T$ exhibits a clear tradeoff between sample quality and speed.
 We use the value $T=70$ in our experiments.

-The amount of stochasticity injected into the process, defined with $\beta(\sigma)$ in Eq.~\eqref{sdekarras}, is now controlled with the $S_\text{churn}$ parameter, following the notation in \cite{karras2022elucidating}\footnote{Karras et al. \cite{karras2022elucidating} also consider other parameters controlling stochasticity.
-We found them to not be as relevant and, thus, they are omitted in this paper.}.
-Empirically, we observe that adding a certain amount of stochasticity is helpful to produce cleaner outputs.
+The amount of stochasticity injected into the process is controlled with the parameter $S_\text{churn}$ \cite{karras2022elucidating}.
+Empirically, we have observed that adding a certain amount of stochasticity helps to produce clean outputs.
 In our experiments, we choose $S_\text{churn}=10$.